apoorvam1/LeetCode/Concepts/System Design/Approach.md

 **Userful Pointers**
 1. 1 month has 2.5 million seconds
 2. To store a file a file server can be used.
-Instead if it, one can use an object store such as Amazon S3 or a NoSQL Document store
+Instead one can use an object store such as Amazon S3 or a NoSQL Document store
 3. MD5 is a widely used hashing function that produces a 128-bit hash value
 4. Internal communication can use Remote Procedure Calls